llm-d/llm-d-deployer/notes/testing-nixl-and-epp.md

 INFO:     10.131.10.180:44514 - "POST /v1/completions HTTP/1.1" 200 OK
 ```

-It receives the orrigional request from the routing sidecar, finishes doing the inference and then sends the KV transfer to decode.
+It receives the original request from the routing sidecar, finishes doing the inference and then sends the KV transfer to decode.